JSON Messages

 • action — The trade action: buy, sell, exit, cancel or add

-Without these two properties, TradersPost won’t know what trade to place.
+Without these two fields, TradersPost won’t know what trade to place.

 While not required, we strongly recommend also including: